A man killed in a stabbing in West Auckland was seen rushing towards the top of a driveway minutes before he lay there, fatally injured.

 Natasha's grandfather, Mansoor Ali-Khan, was friends with the victim.

 He said the man was a "really good guy" and a friendly neighbour.
-He had a partner and children that also loved at the house, said Ali-Khan.
+He had a partner and children that also lived at the house, said Ali-Khan.

 "I can't believe it.
 It's really sad.
 He's a very good man."